overmindtech/terraform-example/README.md

 }
 ```

-1. Replace all instances of `replaceme-with-a-unique-bucket-name` with a unique bucket name for your environment
+1. Replace all instances of `replaceme-with-a-unique-bucket-name` in `terraform.tf` with a unique bucket name for your environment
 1. Replace `repo:overmindtech/terraform-example:*` with `repo:[YOUR USERNAME]/terraform-example:*`, replacing `[YOUR USERNAME]` with your Github username
 1. Run `terraform init`
 1. Run `terraform plan` to see what resources need to be set up
 1. Run `terraform apply`.
-This will set up the resources required for storing state]
+This will set up the resources required for storing state and locks
 1. Un-comment the `backend "s3"` section from `terraform.tf` and run `terraform init -migrate-state`.
 This will migrate your state from your local device to S3
 1. Run `terraform plan` which should show no changes